Starobilsk: 21st century

 During the first phase of the Russo-Ukrainian War many places in Luhansk Oblast were taken over by pro-Russian separatists; however, Starobilsk remained under Ukrainian control.
 The flag of the Luhansk People's Republic was raised over the Hotel Aidar on 17 June 2014, but swiftly removed.
 The city was occupied by a military presence for two years thereafter, during which time the statue of Lenin in Starobilsk city park was toppled by a tank.

 In 2016, Lenin Street was renamed Monastery Street as it had been before the Bolshevik revolution.

 Russian occupation

-On February 24, 2022, at the start of the 2022 Russian invasion of Ukraine, Russian Forces began an assault on Starobilsk, consisting of an unspecified number of Tanks, BMPS, and infantry.
+On 24 February 2022, at the start of the 2022 Russian invasion of Ukraine, Russian Forces began an assault on Starobilsk, consisting of an unspecified number of Tanks, BMPS, and infantry.

-On March 6, 2022, hundreds of locals gathered and took down the flag of the so-called Luhansk People's Republic, burning it and singing the Ukrainian national anthem.
+On 6 March 2022, hundreds of locals gathered and took down the flag of the Luhansk People's Republic, burning it and singing the Ukrainian national anthem.
 The pro-Russian forces dispersed the pro-Ukrainian meeting with shots in the air.

+On 11 August 2022, Askyar Laishev, a former law enforcement officer and collaborator, was killed in a car bombing on Shevchenko Street.

 In early September 2022, Ukraine launched a major counteroffensive in the region.
 On 13 September, Ukrainian Governor of Luhansk Oblast, Serhiy Haidai, stated that Russian forces had fled Starobilsk adding that the city was "practically empty".
-As for December 2022, the latter claim was proven to be false, as the Ukrainian conteroffensive has stalled outside Svatove, around 60 KM from Starovilsk.
+As for December 2022, the latter claim was proven to be false, as the Ukrainian counteroffensive has stalled outside Svatove, around 60 km from Starobilsk.